 Getting married in Egypt as a foreigner has become much more complex.
-Basically, the door has been closed on foreign marriages.
 If you are planning to get married in Egypt, make sure you understand the requirements and marriage regulations.

 You should consult an attorney or the services of a notary since May 12, 2007, news from the U.S. Consular Section of the Embassy is that the Consular Section is not providing the affidavit required by the Egyptian Government to authorize the marriage of a foreigner in Egypt.

 You will also be asked to state whether you are Muslim, Christian, or Jewish.
 This document then has to be certified by the Egyptian Ministry of Foreign Affairs.